Last Updated on 28 January 2024 by Rebecca

 Good seat height compared to other toilets

 If you’re searching for a travel portable toilet that feels like a home toilet complete with a toilet paper holder, then the Tiktun toilet may be for you.
 For added convenience, there is also a mobile phone holder above the toilet paper.
+What better way to experience the great outdoors than with a bit of away-from-home luxury?

 When it is time to empty, the toilet has a detachable inner bucket with a convenient handle.
 Add a bin liner inside the bucket before each use, so waste doesn’t get in the bucket.